Skip to navigation Skip to content

 Is the customer subject to a Job Plan and needs to have it reviewed?

-• Yes, an appointment is required:
+• Yes, an appointment is needed:

 • \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-phone.pngbook appointment for customer.
 Record details provided by the customer on a DOC.
 Procedure ends here